 We ended up grabbing a few bottles that caught our eye, one of them being Hot N’ Sweet Premium Shot in cactus flavour:

 The company actually makes numerous different flavours of liqueur, including Blue Menthol, Passionfruit, Pomegranate, Turkish Pepper, and one called “Fishermint”.
 (That’s probably my favourite liqueur flavour name so far!)

-Hot N’ Sweet is a vodka-based liqueur made from molasses, sugars and licorice:
+Hot N’ Sweet is a vodka-based liqueur with additional flavours of molasses, sugars and licorice: